Isel is a name of ancient Anglo-Saxon

 , an English politician, Member of the Parliament for Devizes in 1679; Sir Francis Eyles, 1st Baronet

-(died 1716), Governor of the Bank...
-Another 104 words (7 lines of text) are included under the topic Early Isel Notables in all our PDF Extended History products and printed products wherever possible.
+, a British financier.
+He served as a director of the Bank of...
+Another 77 words (6 lines of text) are included under the topic Early Isel Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Isel family to the New World and Oceana